emilsedgh/migratus/README.md

 - It's Very small
 - It's abstract.
 Does not make assumptions about your enviroment and database.
 (And therefore allows you to store your state in your database)
-- It has a very simple programatic API (only a couple of methods)
+- It has a very simple programatic API

 # How does it work?